(Last Updated on August 26, 2017)

 If we believe that the security of your Personal Information in our care may have been compromised, we may seek to notify you of that development, as soon as possible under the circumstances.
 If we have your email address, we may notify you by email.
 You consent to our use of email as a means of such notification.

 We may change this Policy from time to time.
 When we do, we will let you know by posting the changed Policy on this page with a new “Last Updated” date.
-We may choose (or be required by law) to tell you about changes by additional means, such as by sending an email to the email address we have on file for you.
-In some cases, we may request your consent to the changes.
+We will also notify subscribers about changes by by sending an email to the email address we have on file.
+We will request your consent to the changes.

 WHAT INFORMATION IS COLLECTED FROM KID USERS THROUGH THIS SITE?